Darkelf2024/Darkelf2024/README.md

 ## Professional Profile

 I am Dr. Kevin Moore, dedicated to leveraging education, research, and innovation to foster global advancements in healthcare and education.
+As an autodidact, I have independently learned Python coding, further enhancing my ability to develop innovative solutions in these fields.

 ## Biography